Trodelvy® (sacituzumab govitecan-hziy)

 Gilead continually assesses safety data from all sources for unidentified drug reactions and updates the product label information accordingly to reflect the safety profile of SG.
 Because case reports of potential adverse reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish causal relationship to drug exposure.
 For this reason, Gilead does not provide information from post-marketing spontaneous reports.

-Information summarized in this document includes data for SG monotherapy (10 mg/kg IV on Days 1 and 8 of a 21-day treatment cycle) from Phase 2 and 3 clinical studies that constitute the largest pooled safety populations of SG.
+Information summarized in this document includes data for SG monotherapy (10 mg/kg IV on Days 1 and 8 of a 21-day treatment cycle) from phase 2 and 3 clinical and real-world studies that constitute the largest pooled safety populations of SG.

 The full indication, important safety information, and boxed warnings for neutropenia and diarrhea are available at: